 from the bright and bouncy Jimi of 67/68

 and it's a shame that we haven't got more on film from that golden

 period of his short career (the Miami footage was a miracle, although

-> A couple of things which are annoying about this release: it is attributed to The Jimi Hendrix Experience (which Jimi had abandoned when Noel left - even if some posters still carried that band name and Jeffrey might have used it) and "Electric Church" was a concept that Jimi had nurtured during the 1969 tours (there were even concert programmes with that name on the cover - below).
+> A couple of things which are annoying about this release: it is attributed to The Jimi Hendrix Experience (which Jimi had abandoned when Noel left - though the name was maintained for the 1970 tou without Cox on bass).
+"Electric Church" was a concept that Jimi had nurtured during the 1969 tours (there were even concert programmes with that name on the cover - below) and he also liked to call outdoor gigs "Sky Church".
 For the 1970 tours however, Jimi was using "The Cry Of Love" as a theme/concept for the band, the tour (which is why that title was given to the first posthumous collection of final studio recordings).